 This is just one cluster of artists that cover only a few markets in popular culture, and it makes us incredibly curious how deep these consistencies really are.
 We continue to hear word that the Berlin-based company is in talks with labels to come to an agreement on revenue streams and licensing, but we don’t know how this will work, what the timeline is, or how this will affect fans and the novice user.
 There are a lot of questions on the table; SoundCloud remains silent, and we’re not anticipating an answer anytime soon.

 I am working on a similar story for another outlet, and we reached out to SoundCloud to see if anyone could provide any clarity on these suspicious accounts that appear to be bots.
 We got generic answers, and the excuse that reps for the company were busy with SXSW.
 I also happened to be there, and let them know that I could make myself available at any time for a 10-minute sit-down.
 This request was politely declined.
 We’re assuming that SoundCloud will probably sit silently and wait for all of this to blow over while they sort out whatever their next strategic move might be.

 The bottom line here is that the people that we trust have a platform that appears to be duping fans of music, and there seems to be a complete lack of regulation within this company.
 It’s increasingly frustrating when we’re putting in overtime to push artists and labels that are playing by the rules, and we do so while questioning if their ability to compete is being systematically stripped from them.
-The only thing that we can’t discern here is if these seemingly fake accounts are a move by labels to remain competitive, or SoundCloud giving favorable positioning to platforms as they rebrand their company.
+The only thing that we can’t discern here is if these seemingly fake accounts are a move by labels to remain competitive, or if SoundCloud plans on giving favorable positioning to platforms as they rebrand their company.
 I wish we had the answers.
 In the end, I wrongly accused Caked Up and their management to get to this result though, and I offer my public and most sincerest apology for the stress and aggravation that this may have caused.